TalaoDAO/oidc4vc-server/docs/source/contents.rst

 Each server will check the signature, update data then compare them to other server copies.
 As those data are duplicated on thousands of servers, no one can alone hack the Identity.

 This Talao web application https://talao.co is a trust service to access Self Sovereign Identities with a simple User Interface and automated processus.
-From a blockchain perspective, this application is a third party wallet which manage htrough a two factor authentification process user's cryptographic keys.

-.. warning:: As this web application is a third party wallet, we strongly advise not to use your Identity address to store crypto currencies.
+From a blockchain perspective, the Identity owner is the Ethereum account attached to the the smarthone crypto wallet.

-Whate are Decentralized IDentities (DID) ?
+What are Decentralized IDentities (DID) ?
 ------------------------------------------

 The Decentralized Digital Identity concept is based on the use of Decentralised Identifiers.
 As defined in the current DID